perama-v/unchained-reader/README.md

 Tool for reading UnchainedIndex files

 - [crates/utils](./crates/utils) library for reading unchained index files
-- [crates/utils](./crates/utils) app for exporting appearances from the UnchainedIndex as test files in a different format (e.g., eth_getAddressesInBlock)
+- [bin/finder](./bin/finder) app for exporting appearances from the UnchainedIndex as test files in a different format (e.g., eth_getAddressesInBlock)

-The Unchained

 ## Obtaining the UnchainedIndex